To save human lives, U.S. hurricane shelters protect pets, too

 Fortunately for them, and their dog named Cash, many hurricane shelters now accept animals, a lesson learned after Hurricane Katrina slammed New Orleans and large parts of the U.S. Gulf Coast in 2005.
 People showed up then at shelters with pets, only to find that shelters turned them away.

 The Edmund A. Burns Elementary School hurricane shelter in North Charleston held 119 people, 19 dogs and eight cats on Friday.
-Among them were the Barrioses and Cash, from neighboring Charleston.
+Among them were the Barrioses and Cash, from neighbouring Charleston.

 "He's a member of our family.
 He deserves to be safe," Lindsay Barrios said.